 I Married a Black Man

 As a white college student in the 1960s, I married my anthropology professor who was a hereditary Mende chief from Liberia, West Africa.
 After 30 years of marriage, we wrote together Slaves to Racism: An Unbroken Chain from America to Liberia, which describes the effect of racism upon his home country, comparing it with America’s racism.
-In it, he used examples from his experiences in the black community during the 1950s & 60s.
+In it, he used examples from his experiences in the black community during the 1950s & 60s of housing discrimination.
 The following is an excerpt in his words:

 When I went to Michigan State University to finish my doctorate, the foreign studies department arranged for me to rent a room the first year since my family would be joining me later.
 I found the house.
 When a white woman answered to the door, I went back and paid the taxi driver and let him go.
 I told the woman, “I’ve been assigned a room here.
 My name is Benjamin Dennis.”